NafeesahSiraj/healthcare-data-analysis/README.md

 9. Explore preventive care utilization patterns among female patients and implement community health outreach programs to reduce emergency admission rates in this group.
 10. Conduct diagnosis-medication linkage analysis to quantify the true cardiovascular comorbidity burden across the patient population and determine whether a dedicated cardiovascular risk management program is warranted.
 11. Include formal data quality validation procedures in future analyses given the unusually balanced disease distribution observed across all six condition categories.
+12. Conduct a comprehensive revenue cycle review examining billing rates, insurance contract terms, and service pricing.
+Meaningful year-on-year revenue growth targets should be established to ensure the hospital's financial performance keeps pace with inflation and rising operational costs
 ---

 ## Limitations of the Analysis